ice-csic-astroexotic/ML-Poppyns/docs/tutorials/learning_tutorial_sbi.md

 * `append_simulations`: If set to `true`, simulations from previous rounds are included in the current round.

-* `truncated_prior`: If set to `true`, the proposal prior is obtained by truncating the posterior from the previous round (evaluated at the observed data) using the prior distribution.
+* `truncated_prior`: If set to `true`, the proposal prior is obtained by truncating the initial prior with the posterior from the previous round (evaluated at the observed data).
 Otherwise, the proposal prior is simply the approximated posterior distribution from the previous round.

 * `sir`: If set to `true`, Sampling Importance Resampling (SIR) is used for truncated prior sampling.
 Otherwise, rejection sampling is used.